serge-arbor/node-delayed-webhook/README.md

 ## Room for Improvement
 - **The bottleneck of this design is ID auto-increment counter** - Redis' INCR.
 Because there is a point of synchronization between all the http-api workers.
 If it's acceptable to replace continuous IDs with **UUIDs or other randomized IDs**, it'll allow scaling the number of http-api instances drastically
-- Code Structure should be more accurate
+- Code structure should be more accurate
-- e2e test should not be hardcode
+- Following SOLID principles
+- Using the best API practices with TypeScript
 - 100% Unit Tests Coverage
 - Redis could be clustered
 - Swagger Documentation should be auto-generated